Training-Free Query Optimization via LLM-Based Plan Similarity: LLM-PM

-This rule is motivated by two considerations. \emph{(i)} If a plan can be produced whether a knob is on or off, that knob appears to have no influence on the plan’s efficiency, so leaving it enabled avoids unnecessary restrictions. \emph{(ii)} Turning off additional operators compresses the optimizer’s search space and may cause poor performance on queries or data distributions that differ from the training workload.
+In the example above, \(H_{2}\) is preferred because it disables one knob fewer than \(H_{1}\).
+This rule is motivated by two considerations.\emph{(i)} If a plan can be produced whether a knob is on or off, that knob appears to have no influence on the plan’s efficiency, so leaving it enabled avoids unnecessary restrictions. \emph{(ii)} Turning off additional operators compresses the optimizer’s search space and may cause poor performance on queries or data distributions that differ from the training workload.
 Selecting the most permissive hint set therefore preserves as much of the optimizer’s built‑in expertise as possible while still steering it toward the desired plan.

 \paragraph{Adaptive hint search.} Algorithm~\ref{alg:hint-search} scans the entire space of $128$ binary hint sets in a single pass while continually tightening an execution‐time threshold.
 The query is first executed with all operators enabled to establish an initial timeout $T_{\min}$ and seed the plan–latency cache $\mathcal{C}$.
 The remaining configurations are then dispatched across $w=8$ worker threads.
 For each hint set the optimizer produces a physical plan; if the same plan has already been observed, its latency is retrieved from $\mathcal{C}$ without re‐execution.
 Otherwise the query is executed under the current timeout $T_{\min}$.
 Plans that exceed the timeout are aborted early and the corresponding hint sets are labelled \emph{sub-optimal}.
 Whenever a faster execution finishes, $T_{\min}$ is atomically updated, immediately tightening the timeout for all workers still in flight.
 Because slow plans are terminated quickly and repeated plans are short-circuited via the cache, the procedure spends most of its effort on a small number of promising configurations while still guaranteeing full coverage of the hint space.